Delivery System Transformation

 PCDC believes that the solution is predicated on a system-wide focus on primary care — the critical, cost-effective care and services that help prevent and treat diseases before they become serious and costly.
+PCDC’s financing and technical assistance work across the country has enabled providers to pursue the transformation the system needs.
 Primary care needs supportive policies and sufficient funding to deliver its full potential: better health outcomes, saved lives, and lower costs.

 Our Policy Priorities

 Primary care must be a central priority in delivery and payment system transformation efforts.

 PCDC supports efforts made in several states to transform the health care system, including using 1115 Medicaid Waivers to implement initiatives such as DSRIP.
 There are also promising state and federal strategies to advance health care payment and delivery system reform models — ultimately strengthening community health, improving clinical outcomes, and reducing costs.

 However, the desired transformation can only be accomplished with sufficient, quality primary care that is accessible to all families and communities.
 The need for increased investment and more effective policies to achieve the promise of primary care is clear.
 PCDC has worked across the country and advocated at the state and federal levels to enhance primary care within system transformation.

 Protect funding for Patient-Centered Medical Homes (PCMH) incentive programs.